Razor Power Core E90 Scooter Vs Razor E100 - Which One is Best?

 The frames are very similar in size.
 The differences are minimal so are not a major factor in deciding which is the best scooter.
 Surprisingly the E100 is an inch shorter than the E90 but it is slightly longer in length and width.

 Wheels and Tyres

-The Power Core E90 has urethane wheels.
-The main advantage of urethane wheels is that you don't have to worry about punctures.
-The downside is they wear more quicker than pnuematic tyres.
+The Power Core E90 has airless, urethane wheels.
+The major advantage of airless wheels is that you don't have to worry about punctures.
+The downside is they wear quicker than air-filled tyres.
 They also don't absorb the impact from bumps in the pavement as well.

-The E100 does has a larger front wheel with a pnuematic tyre which will result in a smoother and more comfortable ride.
+The E100 has a larger front wheel with an air-filled tyre, which will result in a smoother and more comfortable ride.

-The Power core E90 beats the E100 hands down when it comes to run time with 80 continuous minutes vs 60 continuous minutes.
+The Power Core E90 beats the E100 hands down in run time with 80 continuous minutes vs 60 continuous minutes.

-A good way to get around a shorter ride time is to have a spare battery which you can charge while the other one is being used.
+A good way to get around a shorter ride time is to have a spare battery that you can charge while the other one is being used.